Call American Addiction Centers for help today.

 You can also call any local helpline for alcohol abuse and ask them to point you in the direction of a facility that might meet your needs.

 Another option is to contact a provider of treatment services that’s recognized nationally.
 For instance, you can reach out to American Addiction Centers (AAC) via their online form or hotline.
-AAC can verify your insurance coverage and refer you to some of the best alcohol abuse treatment facilities near you
+AAC can verify your insurance coverage and refer you to some of the best alcohol abuse treatment facilities near you.

-Among some of their reputable facilities are Desert Hope Treatment Center in Las Vegas, NV, Laguna Treatment Hospital in Orange County, CA, and many other facilties offering personalized, evidence-backed care to individuals from different demographic groups.
+Among some of their reputable facilities are Desert Hope Treatment Center in Las Vegas, NV, Laguna Treatment Center in Orange County, CA, and many other facilties offering personalized, evidence-backed care to individuals from different demographic groups.

 While on the phone with an AAC dispatcher, use this opportunity to check your benefits and ask about payment options available to you.
 Whether you’re looking for Aetna-covered facilities nationwide or a local center, AAC can help you make the first step toward recovery.